 Use Crystals on Your Dessert Table

-A few artfully placed crystals add a touch of color to a simple white layer cake.
+A few artfully-placed crystals add a touch of color to a simple white layer cake.
 Or, go for a faux stone texture and colors to create a gem-inspired look for your star dessert.
-To add more crystal style to the table, swap out the cake stand for a stone slab platter and serve the slices on crystal-inspired china like these malachite dessert plates.
+To add more crystal style to the table, swap out the cake stand for a stone slab platter and serve the slices on crystal-inspired china like malachite dessert plates.

 Create an Intention-Setting Ceremony